 Another common issue encountered in commercial systems is blocked air filters.
 Air filters collect the impurities in the air and clean the indoor air for maintaining the health of people working or living inside the building.
-A clogged filter can reduce the efficiency of the system significantly.
-Also increases your repair and maintenance costs over time as the air cannot flow freely through the filters thereby reducing the amount of air needed by the system to work efficiently.
+A clogged filter can reduce the efficiency of the system significantly and quality maintenance is absolutely essential.
+It also increases your repair and maintenance costs over time as the air cannot flow freely through the filters thereby reducing the amount of air needed by the system to work efficiently.

 This is a major cause of inconsistent heating or cooling in a commercial HVAC system as air leaks through the ductwork can put additional load on the system to heat or cool the building in an optimum way.

 Some other not so common reasons include a broken door switch or a faulty fan motor which can also lead to issues in the working of the HVAC system.

 We have compiled a commercial HVAC repair checklist for commercial building owners.
 Those who want to maintain their HVAC systems to cut down on huge repair costs and optimize the energy consumption.
 This checklist will help you diagnose the problems occurring in your HVAC system and help you understand how to solve at a minimal cost.

 The main steps you should follow when you want to diagnose the problem with your commercial HVAC system are: